brianglass/anastasis/files/monday_matins.md

 Of The Bodiless Powers.
 Same Irmos.

-The Thrones, who fill the first order, the Cherubim and Seraphim shine unceasingly with the rays of the Godhead, while ranked with divine Hierarchies, they now sing, Â‘Glory to your power, O Lord!Â’
+The Thrones, who fill the first order, the Cherubim and Seraphim shine unceasingly with the rays of the Godhead, while ranked with divine Hierarchies, they now sing, ‘Glory to your power, O Lord!’

 The Seraphim sing the praise of the threefold unity of the Godhead with thrice-holy hymns and never-silent voices, making clear the most pure mystery of theology and teaching the orthodox Faith.